woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-marketing-text.md

    For more information about adding marketing text to items, see <a href="https://learn.microsoft.com/en-us/dynamics365/business-central/item-marketing-text" target="_blank">Add marketing text to items</a>.

-## Configure whether to use an item's marketing text as the Product Long Description or Product Short Description in your WooCommerce store
+## Configure whether to use an item's marketing text as the Product Long Description or Product Short Description in your webstore

-You can configure whether to use an item's <b>Marketing Text</b> from Business Central as the <b>Product Long Description</b> or <b>Product Short Description</b> in your WooCommerce store.
+You can configure whether to use an item's <b>Marketing Text</b> from Business Central as the <b>Product Long Description</b> or <b>Product Short Description</b> in your webstore.

-### To configure an item's marketing text as the Product Long Description or Product Short Description in your WooCommerce store
+### To configure an item's marketing text as the Product Long Description or Product Short Description in your webstore

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.